 According to 18 USC Section 1001 it is illegal to knowingly and willfully making any materially fictitious, false, or fraudulent statement or representation in any matter within the jurisdiction of the executive, judicial and legislative branch of the United States.

-The government must be able to establish the following five elements beyond a reasonable doubt for convicting the defendant under 18 USC 1001.
+The government must be able to establish the following elements beyond a reasonable doubt for convicting the defendant under 18 USC 1001.

 In the context of 18 USC Section 1001 charge, willfulness means that the defendant intentionally and voluntarily provided facts that were incorrect.
 Untrue statements or incorrect facts provided result of misunderstanding, confusion, honest mistakes, or faulty recollection don’t rise to the level of willfulness.